nelsonjchen/gargantuan-takeout-rocket/README.md

 A future version of GTR may include S3 and S3-compatible APIs as a destination.
 There may be a possiblity to teach Cloudflare Workers to facilitate this in a highly parallel manner like was done for Azure.
 Unfortunately, S3 does not have a similar "download from a remote server" API.
 However, we might be able to teach Cloudflare Workers to use itself to transload.

+I'm also **extremely** curious about storing the "hot" data in [Cloudflare R2][r2].
+Without ingress or egress feeds, one could transload and stage Takeout archives there and download it for a local backup and have it be compatible/resumeable with their download manager of choice.

 In the meantime:

 * https://gunargessner.com/takeout